capitalone/DataProfiler/docs/source/profiler.rst

 Profile differences take two profiles and find the differences between them.
 If the profile statistic is unchanged, the difference will
 report: "unchanged".
-Otherwise, if the statistic is a number, a simple subtraction is completed.
+Each data type has its own difference:

-If the statistic is a string, a list of size 2 will be shown:
+* **Int Differences** - One profile subtracts the value from the other.

-[profile1 stat, profile2 stat].
-If there is a list statistic, a list of 3 will be returned showing: [profile 1 unique values, shared values, profile 2 unique values].
+* **String Differences** - The strings will be shown in a list: [profile1 str, profile2 str]

-Some dictionaries with varied keys will also return a list of three in the format:
+* **List Differences** - A list of 3 will be returned showing the unique values of each profile and the shared values, ex: [profile 1 unique values, shared values, profile 2 unique values]

-[profile 1 unique key-values, shared key differences, profile 2 unique key-values].
+* **Dict Differences** - Some dictionaries with varied keys will also return a list of three in the format: [profile 1 unique key-values, shared key differences, profile 2 unique key-values].

 Create the difference report like this: